CoursesSanity and Shopify with HydrogenFetching Sanity content

 Update the route for all product pages to query for Sanity content

-import {json, type LoaderFunctionArgs} from '@shopify/remix-oxygen';
+import {Link, useLoaderData, type LoaderFunctionArgs} from 'react-router';

-import type {Product} from '@shopify/hydrogen/storefront-api-types';
+import {type Product} from '@shopify/hydrogen/storefront-api-types';

-import {PortableText} from '@portabletext/react';
+import {PortableText, type PortableTextBlock} from '@portabletext/react';

 export async function loader({